awinkletoes/Polaris/README.md

   - Wave height measurement
   - Obtain z-axis movement
   - Double integrate for position data over time
+  - Filter before integrating for both velocity and position
+  - Real time filtering using butterworth filter
+  - Next steps would be to filter using spectral analysis (filtfilt)
-  - I2C connection to LilyGo 1262
+  - I2C connection to LilyGo 1262 via Qwiic connect
-  - IMU calibration code will save the state in which IMU was at full 3 calibration
+  - IMU calibration code will save the state in which IMU was at full 3 calibration and upload using EEPROM

 Anemometer (Ecowitt GW1103)
 PoC: LilyGoSerial